-There is still a large volume of investment funds on the real estate market and at the same time an insufficient supply of properties.
+There is still a large volume of investment funds on the real estate market, and at the same time an insufficient supply of properties.
 The Czech real estate market is still dominated by domestic investors.

-The prices growth of new apartments in Prague stopped at the end of 2022.
+The price increase of new apartments in Prague stopped at the end of 2022.
 The decrease in sales follows the curve of the decrease in the volume of mortgage loans.
 It can be assumed that the credit dynamics will remain relatively low throughout 2023.

 We cannot expect a general reduction in prices in 2023 due to the high costs of construction and the lack of residential projects.
-Premium and new properties are holding their prices, but prices of older apartments, especially in panel houses, have decreased across the country.
+Premium and new properties are holding their prices, while the prices of older apartments, especially in panel houses, have decreased across the country.
 The biggest year-on-year growth can be seen in land, where a change of 20.1% was recorded.

-The price index in Prague for new residential projects in 2022 initially grew but then stagnated.
-In 1Q 2023 it increased to a value of 4.7%.
-A significantly negative price development occurred for the existing apartment buildings in Prague.
-The price index for 2022 rose slightly and then fell to a negative value of - 7.6% in 1Q 2023.
-The record price drop per sqm by more than 15% occurred in Prague 5 and Prague 1 (the price drop of these Prague districts in comparison with the average could be caused by a lack of transactions during the period).
+The price index in Prague for new residential projects in 2022 initially grew and then stagnated; in 1Q 2023 there was an increase of 4.7%.
+A significantly negative price development affected the existing apartment buildings in Prague, the price index for 2022 rose slightly and then fell to a negative value of -7.6% in 1Q 2023.
+A record price drop per sqm of more than 15% occurred in Prague 5 and Prague 1 (the price drop of these Prague districts in comparison with the average could be caused by a lack of transactions during the period).
 At the time of the greatest market growth, prices in these segments differed only minimally, so the price gap between the primary and secondary markets is widening.

-The offer of apartments in the metropolis is still insufficient, and only a few residential projects are permitted for construction.
-This has influenced the increase for rental housing.
+The offer of apartments in the metropolis is still insufficient, only a few residential projects are permitted for construction.
+This influenced the increasing demand for rental housing.
 The greatest interest in 2+kk apartments remains the same.
-The domestic housing market does not expect any significant changes, and the volume of sales will stagnate due to high interest rates, the unavailability of mortgages and concerns about economic development.
+The domestic housing market does not expect any significant changes, and the volume of sales will stagnate due to high interest rates, the unavailability of mortgages, and concerns about economic development.

-People still need housing, and part of the demand for their own housing spills over into rentals, and despite the unfavorable development of the Czech economy, real estate transactions are still taking place, and domestic capital is especially active.
-Real estate is being bought by individuals and there are more and more institutional investors who will offer the purchased apartments on the real estate market for rent, which positively contributes to the stabilization of the real estate market.
+People still need housing, part of the demand for their own housing spills over into rentals, and despite the unfavorable development of the Czech economy, real estate transactions are taking place; domestic capital is particularly active.
+Real estate is being bought by individuals, and there are more and more institutional investors who will offer their purchased apartments for rent on the real estate market, positively contributing to the stabilization of the real estate market.
 Housing will continue to play an important role in household consumption.

-Management Board comments on the Unaudited Consolidated Interim Financial Statements for the 6 months preceding June 30, 2023
+Management Board's comments on the Unaudited Consolidated Interim Financial Statements for the 6 months preceding June 30, 2023